 To get you in shape for NFL prop betting this season, we’ve provided examples, and a detailed explanation for each type of prop bet you’ll encounter when legally betting on NFL football this year.
 Additionally, we’ve also included our recommended list of the best NFL prop betting sites, so you can see all the proposition wagers offered for yourself.

-Are Money Line Bets Legal With NFL Betting?
+Are NFL Money Line Bets Legal In 2024?

 In the US, there are several states that have legal domestic sports betting, though most still do not.
 Further, to wager in these states, bettors must be physically present within their borders.
 There are also other US gambling laws to consider in the domestic marketplace.

 However, offshore betting sites are legal to use for American players, as no US state or federal law applies to these operators.
 In the US, sports bettors are not criminalized for using these services, so they can wager freely on NFL moneylines and all other wager types at legal online sportsbooks located overseas.

 There is an exception to the above: Bettors in Washington are technically barred from wagering online, though we’ve never heard of residents of this state getting in trouble for doing so.
 Nevertheless, if you live in WA, you are advised to follow all local laws, and if you join an offshore sportsbook, you do so at your own risk.

 Best NFL Sportsbook For Moneyline Betting